0zonebilly/fMRI-Analysis/README.md

 __Nodal Entropy__

 Based on work by Ioannis Pappas in my lab at Cambridge and independently dervied by Viol et al., this gives a measure of the structural entropy of a brain functional connectivity network.
 A distribution of the degrees of every node in a graph is used to calculate a measure of entropy for the network.
 Used as a proxy measure for complexity.

+__Point Process Analysis__
+Described by Tagliazucci et al., this system binarizes a neural timeseries, extracting only those events which surpass a given threashold (in this case, 1 standard deviation).
+This very efficiently compresses a network.
+The library also has functions for returning the rate of events, as well as the average interval between events.

 ### Pipeline Code